Due: Tuesday, April 21 at 5:00 pm

 Testing

-The assignments in CS106B included required test cases for SimpleTest; in CS107e, our poor man's version uses assert, but we share the same core values: write lots of unit tests and use a test-as-you-go strategy.
-Learning and practice effective strategies for testing will serve you well throughout your career as a programmer.
+The CS106B test cases were written in SimpleTest; in CS107e, our poor man's version uses assert, but we share the same core values: write lots of unit tests and use a test-as-you-go strategy.
+Learning and practice effective strategies for testing will serve you well as a software developer.

-The make run target in the makefile is configured to build and run the clock application program.
+The make run target is configured to build and run the clock application program.
 The alternate target make test will build and run the test program in test_gpio_timer.c.
-The first part of your work will be to implement the gpio and timer modules.
+Your first tasks are to implement the gpio and timer modules.
 To run tests against your modules, make test is the appropriate target to use.
 When working on the clock application, use the make run target.

-The main() function makes a series of calls to gpio and timer functions and uses assert() in order to validate the operations work correctly.
+The test_gpio_timer.c program just runs unit tests.
+The main() function makes a series of calls to gpio and timer functions and uses assert() in order to validate the operations.

-Recall from Lab 2 how assert() drives the blue ACT LED on the Pi as a simple status indicator.
+Recall from Lab 2 how assert() used the blue ACT LED on the Pi as a status indicator.
 If an assert fails, the program stops and blinks the ACT LED.
-If all asserts pass and the program finishes normally and the blue LED turns off to signal all is well.
+If all asserts pass and the program finishes normally, the blue LED turns off to signal all is well.

-The given test_gpio_timer.c only has a few very simple tests.
-You should
+The starter code in test_gpio_timer.c has a just a few simple tests.
+You are to

-extend the test program with many additional tests of your own so that you thoroughly exercise the functionality of your modules.
-Unit-testing each module in isolation before going on to integrate its use into an application is an important strategy for managing the development process as your programs become larger and more complex.
+extend the test program with many additional tests of your own to thoroughly exercise the functionality of your modules.
+Unit-testing a module in isolation before integrating it into an application is a key strategy for managing the development process as programs become larger and more complex.

 Learning how to effectively test your code is an important component of growing your programming skills, and we want to be sure to reward you for your testing efforts.
 The breadth and depth of the test cases you add to test_gpio_timer.c will be assessed as one of qualitative metrics for your submission.
 But don't think of this as merely an arbitrary requirement to please your grader!
 Your investment in constructing a comprehensive set of test cases means you can find (and fix) more bugs, resulting in a submission of higher quality.